davidrfaulkner/garedo/README.md

 Total fees including seperate belt fee.

-Dojos can be loaded from external file. (coming)
+Dojos can be loaded from external file.

-Pricing can be loaded from external file. (coming)
+Pricing can be loaded from external file.

-Report exports, including a basic format for doing a certificate template mail merge. (coming)
+Report exports, including a basic format for doing a certificate template mail merge.

 Application should work on Windows, Mac OS X and Linux.